influxdata/docs-v2/content/influxdb/v2.1/write-data/oss-to-cloud.md

 To write data from InfluxDB OSS to InfluxDB Cloud, use the Flux [`to()`](/flux/v0.x/stdlib/influxdata/influxdb/to/) or [`experimental.to()`](/flux/v0.x/stdlib/experimental/to/) functions.
-Write data per once with a single query execution or use [InfluxDB tasks](/influxdb/v2.1/process-data/) to routinely write data to InfluxDB Cloud.
+Write data once with a single query execution or use [InfluxDB tasks](/influxdb/v2.1/process-data/) to routinely write data to InfluxDB Cloud.

 1. Query data from InfluxDB OSS.